McMorris Rodgers Doubles Down on Efforts to Fix Backlog of Veterans’ Record Requests

 Cathy McMorris Rodgers is Eastern Washington’s chief advocate in Congress and a rising star in American politics.
 Since first being elected to the House in 2004, she has earned the trust of her constituents and praise on Capitol Hill for her hard work, conservative principles, bipartisan outreach, and leadership to get results for Eastern Washington.
-As someone who grew up on an orchard and fruit stand in Kettle Falls, Washington, worked at her family’s small business, and later became a wife and mom of three, Cathy has lived the American Dream, and she works every day to rebuild that Dream for our children and grandchildren.
+As someone who grew up on an orchard and fruit stand in Kettle Falls, Washington, worked at her family’s small business, and later became a wife and mom of three, McMorris Rodgers has lived the American Dream, and she works every day to rebuild that Dream for our children and grandchildren.